OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 |--|---|----|---|-----|
 | timestamp | Timestamp | *DATASOURCE_NAME* | yes | `Array` |

+**Name**
-**Name:** The name of the dataset.
+The name of the dataset.

+**Data type**
-**Data type:** Primitive data type of the content in the dataset, thus the data type of the contained data.
+Primitive data type of the content in the dataset, thus the data type of the contained data.

+**Parent object**
-**Parent object:** A dataset is always assigned to a group, here the name of this group is mentioned.
+A dataset is always assigned to a group, here the name of this group is mentioned.

+**Mandatory**
-**Mandatory:** If the dataset is absolutely necessary and must be present, `yes` is written here, otherwise `no`.
+If the dataset is absolutely necessary and must be present, `yes` is written here, otherwise `no`.

+**Storage type**
-**Storage type:** One of the storage types described in this chapter.
+One of the storage types described in this chapter.

 Descriptions of the dataset are added outside the table.